Two major law firms urge judges to permanently block Trump's executive orders

 “You don’t know whether the firm or the attorney whose security clearance has been suspended has been given notice about the timing of the review” or whether they will have an ability to object to the review, she said.

-Lawson said the administration did not intend for the security clearance suspensions to be a blanket ban but rather to allow for individualized and “granular” assessments of attorneys.

-The administration has invoked potential national security concerns in justifying the executive orders, but Butswinkas, the lawyer representing Perkins Coie, said that argument was laughable given that the attorneys at the firm whose work was singled out by the order left the practice several years ago.
+The administration has invoked potential national security concerns in justifying the executive orders, but Butswinkas, the lawyer representing Perkins Coie, said that argument was laughable in part because the attorneys at the firm whose work was cited by the order left the firm several years ago.

 “To me, it sounds more like national insecurity than national security,” Butswinkas said.